Tales of the Aoza

 Residence: Hirata Shrine, outside the Imperial Palace.
 It is situated in the middle of the lake which feeds the capital, and can only be accessed by a cave system or by boat.
 Generally, the cave system is a hushed secret in case of emergencies, and indeed, to visit one can only reach there by boat.

 Qualities: Kind, loving.
 The next Aoza is chosen by the previous one, and is said to be possessed by the soul of the Kind Woman who descended from Heaven to help mankind.

 Duties: Management of the shrine, feeding the poor, giving aid to wandering travellers.
 She is the voice of the common people, and is generally a commoner herself.
 On festivals she exits the shrine to lead prayers to the Kind Woman, and gives the blessing of the common folk to each new Emperor or Empress.

-Notable Aozas: Shimmering Light, the last Aoza; Empress Aoza, who was kicked out of the line of succession and claimed to be the daughter of a commoner; Futile Hope, who threw herself into Lake Hirata in grief and sorrow.Entry about the Aoza from the Citadel's Collection:
+Notable Aozas: The last Aoza; the Aoza who was kicked out of the line of succession and claimed to be the daughter of a commoner; and the Aoza who threw herself into Lake Hirata in grief and sorrow.Entry about the Aoza from the Citadel's Collection:

 In the far east, in the country of Hainan, therein lies a strange custom.
 Where we have The Common's Voice, they have the Aoza, the highest ranked priestess who serves as a conduit between their Emperor and the common folk.
 She is garbed in the finest robes, and carries out many important religious affairs such as the festivals to welcome in the new (such being the new year, a new Emperor, and so on).